strawberryjellyfish/jellyfish-counter/readme.txt

 starting value.
 Note: In continuous mode, animation speed and display tenths have no effect.

-The counter is very configurable through the widget panel.
-You can define the digit height, width and font as well as animation speed (animated mode only) and "bustedness" (misalignment of the digits).
-Additionally, through "Digit Style" setting you can specify a font, font style, colour, background or any other CSS display properties for the digits.
+The counters are very configurable through the widget panel.
+You can define the digit height, width and font as well as animation speed (animated mode only) and "bustedness" (odometer style misalignment of the digits).

+You can further customise the appearance of an individual counter via the "Digit Style" input that will accept a valid CSS style attributes such as font-family, colour, background etc.

-Note: you cannot adjust the size of the font here as is automatically calculated from the height / width and padding settings.
+Note: the size of the font here as is automatically calculated from the height, width and padding settings.

 Need a flat looking counter?
 "Disable 3D effect" removes the CSS shading effect.

+If you want to display a prefix on the counter or include separating characters, use the Format input.
+Just enter a string here representing your desired counter appearance, a 0 represents a counter digit, any other character will be displayed as it is.
+The Format option overrides the number of digits option, if a format string exists then the counter will use the total number of 0 characters as the number of digits.

+Example Formats:

+$0.00
+1,000,000
+0000 km

+===Shortcode===

+You can generate a counter directly within page or post content using the [jellyfish_counter] shortcode.
+The shortcode accepts a full range of parameters to provide identical functionality to the widget version.

+The following parameters may be used within a shortcode, see widget options details for:

+* digits : a number, Number of digits in the counter
+* format : a string,  representing any fancy display format
+* tenths : true/false, display tenths digit or not
+* digit_height : number, pixel height of digits
+* digit_width : number, pixel width of digits
+* digit_padding : number, pixel padding for digits
+* digit_style : a string, custom css styles for the digits
+* bustedness : a number, misalignment of digits
+* flat : true/false, don't show 3d effect, show 3d effect
+* speed : a number, 0 - 100, animation speed
+* start : a number, starting value for the counter
+* end : a number, ending value for the counter
+* direction : a, string 'up' or 'down'
+* interval : The number of seconds between updates of a continuous counter
+* init_time : false or a string representing the starting time for the counter

+If you don't specify a parameter it's default value will be used.

+Examples:

+[jellyfish_counter end=100]
+The above shortcode translates as:
+Display a counter that animates upwards from 0 to 100

+[jellyfish_counter start=999 end=0 direction="down"
+digit_style="background: transparent; color: red;" flat=true;
+persist="2014-09-28 9:20:21" interval=300 ]

+The above shortcode translates as:
+Display a counter that starts at 999 and ends at 0, counting downwards.
+It has red digits on a transparent background with no 3D shading effect.
+It is a persistent counter that started counting at 9:20:21 on 2014-09-28 and has been decrementing by one every 300 seconds (5 minutes) since then.

+=== Styling ===

+You can modify the appearance of an individual counters text through the widget control panel or through shortcode parameters.
+This should be sufficient for most uses.

+However, if you need to globally override the default counter style or make other CSS changes to the counter digits or container, take a look at jellyfish-counter.css for the appropriate class names.
+You should override this in you theme rather than modifying this css file as any changes made would be lost when the plugin upgrades..

 == Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
-Go to the widgets admin page to add a counter widget, each widget has its own settings.
+Install via your WordPress plugin admin interface and active.

 == Changelog ==